trdastidar/Fisherfaces_On_Hadoop/README.md

 some problems:

 * In our case N can potentially be far more than n (which is the motivation behind parallelizing the algorithm in the first place)
-* Computing N - C eigenvectors using the map-reduce implementation of SVD (the Mahout library offers such an implementation) can take a very long time as it is an iterative algorithm.
+* Computing the largest K eigenvectors using the map-reduce implementation of SVD (the Mahout library offers such an implementation) can take a very long time as it is an iterative algorithm.

 In our case, n can be in the order of a few thousands (typically less than 10,000-12,000 if the images are suitably resized).
 Our experiments showed